A Reading Comprehension Tool to Solve Math Word Problems

 A Quick Recap

-I created Structures of Equality when I became frustrated with common word problem solving approaches.
-In my blog 2 weeks ago, we delved into 4 strategies, their advantages, and disadvantages.
+I created Structures of Equality when I became frustrated with common word problem solving approaches, and their many pitfalls.

-One of the most effective strategies discussed was bar models.
-But even they have limitations.
-It’s possible a student can create a bar model and not fully grasp the context of a story problem.
+One of the most effective strategies I found was bar models.
+But even they had limitations.
+I realized it was possible for a student to create a bar model and not fully grasp the context of a story problem.
 I knew the missing piece was a reading comprehension tool that would address this issue.

 So I took the best of both, along with a few other elements, and created Structures of Equality.
 I don’t often call things groundbreaking, but I truly think they are.